Tontonjo/proxmox/README.md

 Find here [more of my videos about proxmox](https://www.youtube.com/playlist?list=PLU73OWQhDzsTfsnczSJWENIpZn1CNMzNP)

 ## Proxmox Toolbox
-This tools will help you get your Proxmox VE and BS installations configured and secured in no time:
+This [Proxmox Toolbox](https://github.com/Tontonjo/proxmox_toolbox) will help you get your Proxmox VE and BS installations configured and secured in no time:
 - Set sources
 - New update command (proxmox-update)
 - Remove subsciption message